silas/rock/docs/rock/index.md

     run: exec php -S "${HOST:-127.0.0.1}:${PORT:-8000}" -t ./public

 Also unlike the other commands, you can't pass arguments to the run command.
-Instead if the run command is called with arguments rock assumes your running a command in the project environment.
+Instead if the run command is called with arguments rock assumes you're running a command in the project environment.

     $ rock run php --version